Skip to content

 Authentication challenges?

 Counterfeits widespread - particularly watches (Rolex), bags (Hermès), trading cards (vintage Pokemon).
 Authentication services: CGC/PSA (cards), independent watchmakers (watches), authentication services for bags.
 Cost 20-500 per item.
-Always authenticate before sale and ideally before purchase.
+Authentication before sale, and ideally before purchase, is commonly used to support value and reduce counterfeit risk.
 Buying authenticated lot easier than authenticating own collection.

 Condition grading impact?